14 Days European Capitals Tour

 Note: Meeting point & all confirm hotel will update to you by E-voucher include final document after you booking and paid we will send to you by email as soon as possible

 Passport (The reservation name should match the name on the passport)

-Please check period tours start at calendar
+Please check period tours start at calendar for booking.

 45-22 days prior to scheduled departure: 20% of total price (including SafetyNet Protection)

 21-8 days prior to scheduled departure: 30% of total price (including SafetyNet Protection)